canihavesomecoffee/theTVDbAPI/README.md

 [![codecov](https://codecov.io/gh/canihavesomecoffee/theTVDbAPI/branch/master/graph/badge.svg)](https://codecov.io/gh/canihavesomecoffee/theTVDbAPI)

 This is an API client for the thetvdb.com website.
 It's using the 2nd, improved API version (RESTful).
-In order to be able to access this API you'll need to register for to use this package.
+In order to be able to access this API you'll have to register on theTVDb first.

 This API implementation can be considered a mix between adrenth/thetvdb2 and Moinax/TvDb.